cekit/cekit/docs/descriptor/artifacts.rst

           md5: 9a5d37631919a111ddf42ceda1a9f0b5
           description: "Red Hat JBoss EAP 6.4.0 distribution available on Customer Portal: https://access.redhat.com/jbossnetwork/restricted/softwareDetail.html?softwareId=37393&product=appplatform&version=6.4&downloadType=distributions"

-   If Cekit is not able to download an artifact and this artifact has a ``description`` defined -- the build will fail but a message with the description will be printed together with information on where to place the manually downloaded artifact.
+   If CEKit is not able to download an artifact and this artifact has a ``description`` defined -- the build will fail but a message with the description will be printed together with information on where to place the manually downloaded artifact.